cpt-max/Docs/Build Requirements.md

 ### Wine for effect compilation on Linux and Mac
 As long as ShaderConductor is used for compiling shaders Wine is not needed anymore, as ShaderConductor is platform independent.
 Shaders compiled through MojoShader will still need Wine though.
 A shader file is compiled through ShaderConductor if any of the shaders in the file uses shader model 4 or higher.
 If all shaders in the file are shader model 2 or 3, you can still force ShaderConductor by adding a CONDUCTOR define.
+Have a look at the [Migration Guide](https://github.com/cpt-max/Docs/blob/master/Migrating%20shaders%20to%20ShaderConductor.md) for more details.
 <br><br>